Keyboardly-App/keyboardly-dev/Addon.md

 # Glossary
 There are several vocabularies used in this development.

+## Dynamic Feature
+Dynamic Feature is base of add on, to get more information see [feature delivery](https://developer.android.com/guide/playcore/feature-delivery)

 ## EditorInfo
 An editorInfo describes several attributes of a text editing object that an input method is communicating with (typically an EditText), most importantly the type of text content it contains and the current cursor position.